gebodal/annodoc/index.md

 ## Project Goal

 The goal of this project is to produce a tool to automatically extract measurements from the astrophysical literature.
-'Measurement' in this context refers to a numerical value associated with a named entity.
+'Measurement' in this context refers to a numerical value associated with a named entity - for example the "Hubble constant", or "the mass of Jupiter".
 We hope to be able to extract and record the names, symbols, measured values, uncertainties, units, and confidence limits of measurements present in the text of astrophysics papers.

-Our initial work towards this may be found [here](https://arxiv.org/abs/1902.00027).
+WE HAVE ALREADY WRITTEN A PAPER ON OUR BASELINE MODELS SUBMITTED TO ETC Our initial work towards this may be found [here](https://arxiv.org/abs/1902.00027).

-To move further with the project we now require a corpus of annotated examples to use as training data for future models.
-That is where you come in.
+To move further with the project we now require a corpus of annotated examples to use as training data for future models TALK ABOUT DEEP LEARNING.
+That is where you will prove useful.
 This documentation will help explain the basics of annotating abstracts of astrophysical papers using brat and the annotation schema we have created.

 ### Glossary